Skip to content

 4. On mismatch: diff files generated, test fails

-5. Run with AVER_APPROVE=1 again to update the baseline
+5. Run npx aver approve again to update the baseline

 Visual approvals use the screenshotter protocol extension.
 Protocols that can take screenshots (e.g., Playwright) provide this automatically.